-To the extent that the Fund's portfolio investments trade in markets on days when the Fund is not open for business, the value of the Fund's assets may vary on those days.
+To the extent that the Fund's portfolio investments trade in markets on weekends or other days when the Fund does not price its shares, the net asset value of the Fund's shares may change on those days when shareholders will not be able to purchase or redeem the Fund's shares.
 In addition, trading in certain portfolio investments may not occur on days when the Fund is open for business, as markets or exchanges other than the NYSE may be closed.

-The Fund values securities at current market value, where market quotations are available, using the last reported sales price or the official closing price, as provided by independent pricing services.
-In the absence of sales, securities are valued at the mean of the last bid and asked prices.
-Non-exchange traded investment companies are valued at their NAVs.
-Certain short-term securities may be valued at amortized cost.
+The Fund values securities at current market value, where market quotations are readily available, using the last reported sales price.
+In the absence of a readily available market price, or if the Adviser, in its capacity as the Fund's Valuation Designee, reasonably believes that a market price is unreliable, the Adviser, as the Fund's Valuation Designee, will seek to value such securities at fair value, as determined in good faith using procedures approved by the Board.

-If market quotations are not readily available or the Fund reasonably believes that they are unreliable, the Fund will seek to value such securities at fair value, as determined in good faith using procedures approved by the Board.
-The Board has delegated day-to-day responsibility for fair valuation determinations in accordance with these procedures to a Valuation Committee.
-The Valuation Committee makes such determinations under the supervision of the Board.
+The Board has designated the Adviser as the Valuation Designee pursuant to Rule 2a-5 under the Investment Company Act of 1940, as amended, and delegated to the Adviser the responsibility for making fair value determinations with respect to the Fund's portfolio securities.
+The Adviser, as the Valuation Designee, is responsible for periodically assessing any material risks associated with the determination of the fair value of the Fund's investments; establishing and applying fair value methodologies; testing the appropriateness of fair value methodologies; and overseeing and evaluating third-party pricing services.
 Fair valuation may be based on subjective factors.
-As a result, the fair value price of a security may differ from that security's market price and may not be the price at which the security may be sold.
+As a result, the fair value price of a security may not be the price at which the security may be sold.
 Fair valuation could result in a different NAV than a NAV determined by using market quotations.

-Although the Fund generally prices its foreign securities using their closing prices from the foreign markets where they trade (typically prior to the Fund's calculation of its NAV), these prices may be affected by events that occur after the close of the foreign market but before the Fund prices its shares.
+Although the Fund generally prices its foreign securities using their readily available market prices from the foreign markets where they trade (typically prior to the Fund's calculation of its NAV), these prices may be affected by events that occur after the close of the foreign market but before the Fund prices its shares.
 As a result, the Fund's investments in foreign securities are more likely to require a fair value determination than investments in domestic securities.
 In determining fair value prices of foreign securities, the Fund may consider the performance of securities on their primary exchanges, foreign currency appreciation or depreciation, securities market movements in the U.S. and other relevant information as related to the securities.